Solving FTAs quickly and painlessly is one of our favorite ways to help people get back to normal!

 You can also reach out to someone in the clerk’s office to find out how that particular court handles FTA cases.
 Some courts have a specific day/time for FTA cases.
 For instance, some courts handle FTA cases every morning on the 8 AM calendar, but you have to arrive as early as 7 AM on that day in order to get on the docket and you cannot sign up in advance.
 Other courts handle FTA cases in the afternoons and require that you need to sign up in advance.
 Other courts will lift the warrant when you go in and sign for a new date.
-If you want some specific DIY help on how to resolve your FTA may want to consider Legal Coaching.

 When you return to court to clear up the FTA, the judge will usually lift the bench warrant without much fanfare.
 If you had a valid excuse for missing court, such as a medical emergency, make sure you bring the paperwork showing as much with you.
 Usually, physical printouts are strongly preferred over digital copies (showing them your phone screen).